sendgrid/aws-env/README.md

 This is a small utility to help populate environment variables using secrets stored in AWS Parameter Store.

-Loosely based on [https://github.com/Droplr/aws-env] which exports a portion of Parameter Store as environment variables, this tool allows you greater control over what will be exported.
+Based loosely on [Droplr/aws-env](https://github.com/Droplr/aws-env): a tool that exports a portion of Parameter Store as environment variables.

+Instead, this tool allows you greater control over what will be exported, and doesn't force environment variable naming upon you (easier to adapt for exising applications).

 ## How it works
  - aws-env looks through the environment for any variables whose value begins with a special prefix (`awsenv:` by default).